Lucasnribeiro/art-py/README.md

 List of issues:

 1- The bot only reads the first page.
-It would be nice if it was able to go through more pages automatically.
+It would be nice if it was able to go through more pages automatically.  ( FIXED 13/08/2018)
 2- Fix the multiple database .txt by creating one huge list.
 3- Make it post the images randomly.
 4- Identify based only on the photo file what is the artist name and the link to the post.